Enhanced stability of pressure relief valves: mechanistic design and analysis: Valve geometry and effective area curve

 where expressions for the coefficients $\tilde a_1,\ldots, \tilde a_4$ in the case of the discharge angle $\varphi$ are given in the \ref{sec:Appendix_I}.

-We should stress however that estimating the effective-area-versus-lift characteristics (and discharge coefficients) are the cornerstone of valve modelling, and such analytical approximations rarely suffice for accurate valve calibration in industrial settings, bearing in mind the detailed turbulent flow physics.
-Instead, practitionrs typically resort to empirical measurements, backed up by CFD.
-For the computational part, Reynolds-averaged Navier-Stokes (RANS) equations are commonly used, because they provide a sufficient balance between accuracy and computational times; see for example \cite{Chabane2009,Song2013,Song2014,Wu2015,Domnick2015}.
+It should be emphasized, however, that estimating the effective-area-versus-lift characteristics (and discharge coefficients) is the cornerstone of valve modeling, and such analytical approximations rarely suffice for accurate valve calibration in industrial settings, bearing in mind the detailed turbulent flow physics.
+Instead, practitioners typically resort to empirical measurements, backed up by CFD.
+For the computational part, Reynolds-averaged Navier-Stokes (RANS) equations are commonly used, because they provide a sufficient balance between accuracy and computational times; see for example \cite{Chabane2009,Song2013,Song2014,Wu2015}.
 We have followed that approach here in order to test the effectiveness of our analytical approximation of $A_{\rm eff}(x)$.

-Specifically, we have used commercial CFD softwere to compute $A_\mathrm{eff}(x)$ and $C_d$ for some prototypical valve shapes, using a quasi-2D approach that exploits the axisymmetry of the geometries, The details of the method are given in \ref{sec:Appendix_II} We have taken three disc-shaped valves with different jet angles, and one conical valve.
-For reference, the inner pipe diameter was taken to be $D=40.2$\,mm in all cases.
+Specifically, we have used commercial CFD software to compute $A_\mathrm{eff}(x)$ and $C_d$ for some prototypical valve shapes, using a quasi-2D approach that exploits the axial symmetry of the geometries.
+The details of the method are given in \ref{sec:Appendix_II}.
+We have taken three disc-shaped valves with different jet angles, and one conical valve.
+For reference, the inner pipe diameter was taken to be $D=40.2$ \, mm in all cases.

-Fig.~\ref{figAeffJetAngleGrid}(a) depicts the computed effective area curves with their analytical estimation based on \eqref{eq:Aeff_Taylor} and data in Table \ref{tab:parameters}.
+The second column of Fig.~\ref{figAeffJetAngleGrid} depicts the computed effective area curves with their analytical estimation based on Eq.~\eqref{eq:Aeff_Taylor} and data in Table \ref{tab:parameters}.
 We found that the effective area does not depend significantly on the pressure difference; the error bars in the plots represent the range in which the effective areas varied for a fixed lift value but for different inlet pressures.
 For the $0^\circ$ and the $90^\circ$ cases, the match between the CFD and analytic expression is exceptionally good.
 However, in the $45^\circ$ and the $135^\circ$ cases there are significant differences.

 We have also computed the discharge coefficient $C_d$ for these geometries.
 We find, as is well known in practice, that a constant value of $C_d$ is not strictly valid and typically is a decreasing function of discharge velocity.
-This result is not particular important for the arguments presented here, so we relegate the details to \ref{sec:Appendix_II}.
+This result is not particularly important for the arguments presented here, so we relegate the details to \ref{sec:Appendix_II}.